top of page

 Search

-The EB-2 NIW (National Interest Waiver) is a high-quality pathway within U.S. employment-based immigration.
-It is highly favored by high-level professionals because it does not rely on employer sponsorship and offers relatively flexible procedures.
-However, this category imposes dual requirements on applicants: they must meet the basic educational or ability threshold of the EB-2 category and also pass a three-pronged substantive test for the national interest waiver.
+The EB-2 NIW (National Interest Waiver) is a preferred U.S. employment-based immigration option for highly qualified professionals because it does not require employer sponsorship and offers procedural flexibility.
+Applicants must both qualify under the EB-2 category and satisfy a three-pronged national interest test.

 5 min read